open-component-model/ocm/docs/reference/ocm_add_resources.md

 ## ocm add resources

-add resources to a component version
+add source information to a component version

 ### Synopsis

-Add resources specified in a resource file to a component version.
+Add resource information specified in a resource file to a component version.
 So far only component archives are supported as target.

 Templating: